ethereum/solidity-blog/README.md

 # blog.ethereum.org

 This is the repository for blog entries to blog.ethereum.org.
-A blog editor is required to approve draft posts and merge them into the gh-pages branch to be published on the live site.
+A blog editor (currently Hudson Jameson) is required to approve draft posts and merge them into the gh-pages branch to be published on the live site.

 ## How to submit a blog post.
 ### Preferred Method:
 Follow this guide: https://docs.google.com/document/d/1TrId4aaham0MVFDQ9O7xi_HidKB_2RO15kvbdvLSW2k/edit?usp=sharing

 ## Alternate Method:
+E-mail your blog post to hudson@ethereum.org.
+It can be in Markdown format, a Google Doc, or plaintext.

+## Advanced Method:
 Create a .md document in the _drafts folder with a naming convention and header content (title, date, author, layout) similar to blog entries in the _posts folder.

 ## Publishing your blog post